kunal2494/Building-a-3D-Game-with-LibGDX/README.md

 # Building-a-3D-Game-with-LibGDX
 Building a 3D Game with LibGDX by Packt Publishing

-Chapter 1, 2, and 7 Does Not Include any Code files Make sure to use Command Prompt as an Administrator while using FBX-CONV to convert files.
+Chapter 1, 2, and 7 Does Not Include any Code files.

+Make sure to use Command Prompt as an Administrator while using FBX-CONV to convert files.

 Related LibGDX Books